Cider press. Own cider production business. How to make cider carbonated

 Flight principle

 It was borrowed from a motor paraglider.
-The flying car was equipped with a large steam engine and a “wing” parachute.
-Having released it during movement, the design, quickly picking up speed, soars up, driven along it thanks to the thrust that the screw in the rear provides.
+The flying car was equipped with a large steam engine and a wing parachute.
+Having released it while moving, the structure, quickly picking up speed, soars up, moving along it thanks to the traction provided by the screw located in the rear part.

-In order to protect themselves and road users from injury, the driver of an air car takes off and lands only on unloaded routes.
+In order to protect himself and road users from injury, the driver of the air car takes off and lands only on uncongested roads.

 Video